izidorome/ethstar/README.md

 On the frontend client application, you can create a star, put it for sale and see the current stars for sale.
 PS: Do not forget to point Metamask to the Rinkeby network.

+# API

+With the server running, go to `/star/:starID` to get a json response of star info.

 # Running tests

 To run the tests, you should `npm test` at the `smart_contracts` path.